 Grade Level: High School

-These science and social studies curricula, designed to accompany the 2003 special exhibition Machu Picchu: Unveiling the Mystery of the Incas at the Yale Peabody Museum, can be used as standalone teaching materials.
-Include lesson plans, handouts, and student guides with teacher keys.
+These curricula were originally designed to accompany the exhibition Machu Picchu: Unveiling the Mystery of the Incas.
+Most of the lessons can be used as standalone materials without having visited the exhibition.

 Office of School & Teacher Engagement